-CALCULATION OF ENVIRONMENTAL PERFORMANCE

-Monini GranFruttato Extra Virgin Olive Oil.
-1-litre, 0.75 -litre and 0.5 -litre bottle.
+CALCULATION OF ENVIRONMENTAL PERFORMANCE Monini D.O.P.
+Umbria Extra Virgin Olive Oil 0.75-litre, 0.5-litre bottles

-This EPD® refers to the product Extra Virgin Olive Oil GranFruttato, produced from olives grown in Italy.

-The data used to calculate the environmental performance reported in this EPD® are updated to the olive production and oil extraction campaign of 2021.

-GranFruttato Extra Virgin Olive Oil is packaged in UVAG glass bottles; the primary packaging consists of two paper labels (front and back) applied to the bottle and an aluminium cap with plastic pourer; the standard secondary packaging consists of a cardboard tray and a shrink film, while the tertiary packaging consists of the pallet and a transparent outer film.
+This EPD® refers to the product Extra Virgin Olive Oil D.O.P.
+Umbria.
+D.O.P.
+Umbria is produced from 100% of olives grown and harvested in the Colli Martani and Colli Assisi-Spoleto areas, milled in the mills of the same areas and bottled at the Monini plant in Spoleto (PG).
+The data used to calculate the environmental performance reported in this EPD® are updated to the olive production and oil extraction campaign of the year 2021.
+The Extra Virgin D.O.P.
+Umbria oil is packaged in UVAG glass bottles of 750ml and 500ml; the primary packaging consists of two paper labels (front and back) applied to the bottle and an aluminium cap with plastic pourer; The standard secondary packaging consists of a cardboard box, and the tertiary packaging is the pallet.

-In this EPD®, the density of Extra Virgin Olive Oil is considered to be 0.913 kg/litre.
+In this EPD®, the density of Extra Virgin Olive Oil is considered to be 0.916 kg/litre.